Drixitel/drixit-blog/ChangeRequests.md

     - I don't like that it grabs the text and mashes it together like this
     - I would prefer it retain some of the variation i.e. title vs normal txt
     - Or maybe it tries to show an image? or show the description?
+    - OR: what if the image I have as the header is in the background of the post?
 ![blog](blogshort.png)